zlogic/mendix-docs/content/en/docs/appstore/creating-content/guidelines-content-creators.md

 When you prepare a product and submit it to the public Marketplace, follow the guidelines in this document.

-## Creating Your Content

-For the guidelines for creating a specific type of content, see the specific documents:

-* Guidelines for Creating Widgets
-* Guidelines for Creating Modules
-  * Guidelines for Creating Connectors
-* Guidelines for Creating Solutions

 ### General Guidelines{#general}

 Below are the general guidelines for creating new Marketplace content: